facebook/docusaurus/website/docs/swizzling.md

 npm run swizzle @docusaurus/theme-classic Footer --wrap
 ```

-This will create a wrapper in your site's `src/theme/Footer` directory.
+This will create a wrapper in your site's `src/theme` directory.
 Docusaurus will now use the `<FooterWrapper>` component instead of the original one.

-You can now add customizations around the original component:
+You can now add customizations around the original component.

 ```jsx title="src/theme/SomeComponent.js"
 import React from 'react';